pgillet/spark-article/10-spark-ui.md

 With hostname wildcards, and therefore without the HTTP redirect, the UI service could be switched to `NodePort` type (a NodePort service exposes the Service on each Node's IP at a static port) and still be compatible with the Ingress.
-The UI would thus be accessible through both the Ingress with its external URL configured, and the `NodePort` service at `http://<node-ip>:<service-port>`.
+The UI would thus be accessible outside the cluster through both the Ingress with its external URL configured, and the `NodePort` service at `http://<node-ip>:<service-port>`.
 A service of type `NodePort` is still relevant in a private cloud.